 Configuring a generic parameter

-- Key - the key that will be used in a process to call the generic parameter
+To configure a generic parameter you need to fill in the following details:- Key - the key that will be used in a process to call the generic parameter

 - Value - the value that will replace the key depending on the defined parameters

-- Environment - set the environment where you want to use the generic parameter (❗️leave empty to apply to all environments)
+- Environment - set the environment where you want to use the generic parameter (βοΈleave empty to apply to all environments)

 - Add a new value - to add a new value for the same key but for a different environment

-For example, if you want to set a baseURL
+For example, if you want to set a

 generic parameter (the URL will be different, depending on the environmaent).